-When I’m not on the road traveling, crafting is what I do.
-With Father’s Day being just around the corner it’s a fabulous time to show dad how much he means to the family.
-Next time you go out, stop by Sonic or another fast-food place and grab a drink holder because that’s what you need to make this craft.
-Follow along to make this Eco-friendly Recycled Father’s Day Gift Box.
+When I’m not on the road traveling, crafting is what I like to do.
+With Father’s Day being just around the corner, it’s a fabulous time to show dad how much he means to the family.
+Next time you go out, stop by Sonic or another fast-food place and grab a drink holder because that’s what you’ll need to make this craft.
+Follow the below instructions on how to make an Eco-friendly Recycled Father’s Day Gift Box.

 Recycled Father’s Day Gift Box

 Sonic drink holders make the perfect Father’s Day gift box.
 A simple Eco-friendly DIY craft for you and your kids to make by re-purposing a favorite drink holder.
 Doesn’t that sound like fun?
 It was for us.
 So, I’m bringing this craft back around because this is the perfect time to do crafts at home.
 If you get out and about (which I’m sure you will), go by Sonic and order drinks.
 If they don’t give you one, ask for it.

 This recycled Sonic drink holder craft turned out so cute!
 It was easy to make, just a little messy!!
 All you need is a few supplies, and you can pretty much make it as you want.

 - A Sonic drink carrier that holds two to four drinks or another drink holder from somewhere else.

 - 2-3 sheets of 12 x 12 decorative paper

 - Mod Podge or glue*

 - scissors and a paper cutter if you have one

 - Decorations, such as ribbon, stickers, washi tape, etc.